ameter/CarND-BehavioralCloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolutional neural network with kernel sizes between 3x3 and 5x5 and depths between 24 and 64 (model.py lines 79-83)
+My model consists of a convolutional neural network with kernel sizes between 3x3 and 5x5 and depths between 24 and 64 (model.py lines 79-96)

-The model includes RELU activations to introduce nonlinearity (code lines 79-83), and the data is normalized in the model using a Keras lambda layer (code line 77).
+The model includes RELU activations to introduce nonlinearity (code lines 79-87), and the data is normalized in the model using a Keras lambda layer (code line 77).

 #### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code lines 66-70).
+The model was trained and validated on different data sets to determine if the model was overfitting (code lines 66-70).
+Dropout was added after every layer to further reduce overfitting (code lines 80-95).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 90).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 98).

 #### 4. Appropriate training data